lhdatalab/AirBnB_predict_daysfirstbooking/README.md

 One idea for this project is to create a seperate project using the same data.

 <b>Note: This analysis does not include any 2020 data.
-Revenue projections were limited to the US</b>
+Revenue projections were limited to the US and Global</b>

 Days until revenue collected (days until first booking) and sizing the revenue opportunity (US).